ibm-cloud-docs/cephaas/sds_quota_mgmt.md

 # Managing quota
 {: #quota-capacity-mgmt}

-{{site.data.keyword.cephaas_full_notm}} supports deployment level quotas for both the unified (block & object) and value object storage plans.
+{{site.data.keyword.cephaas_full_notm}} supports deployment level quotas for both the Performance and Capacity plans.
 The block and object level quota allocation depends on the committed capacity along with the user opted max burst capacity usage limit.

 Since the provisioned capacity and quota is at deployment level setting, the quota can be set for block storage as well as object storage.
 The quota is set initially by default when the deployment instance is created that also includes the maximum burst capacity usage limit.